- Academic Affairs

-Before coming to UMB, Bonnie was the associate dean of Business and International Education at North Central Technical College in Wausau, Wis., for 10 years, and prior to that, a U.S. foreign service officer (management), serving for 13 years at U.S. embassies in England, Madagascar, Mauritius, Eritrea, and Qatar.
-Bonnie served on the board of directors of NAFSA-Association of International Educators (2008-2011) and is a frequent presenter on international education leadership topics.
-At present, Bonnie is serving as a public member of the governing body of the Commission on English Language Program Accreditation (CEA).
+Before coming to UMB, Bissonette was the associate dean of Business and International Education at North Central Technical College in Wausau, Wis., for 10 years, and, prior to that, a U.S. foreign service officer (management), serving for 13 years at U.S. embassies in England, Madagascar, Mauritius, Eritrea, and Qatar.
+She served on the board of directors of NAFSA-Association of International Educators (2008-2011) and is a frequent presenter on international education leadership topics.
+At present, she is serving as a public member of the governing body of the Commission on English Language Program Accreditation (CEA).
 She received her BA at the University of St. Thomas in St. Paul, Minn.; her MA at George Washington University in Washington, D.C.; and her EdD at the University of Minnesota.

 Heidi Fancher, Program and Grants Manager ▾

 (410) 706-0882 | email@example.com

-Heidi Fancher, MPH, is program manager at the Center for Global Education Initiatives at the University of Maryland, Baltimore.
+Heidi Fancher, MPH, is program and grants manager at the Center for Global Education Initiatives at the University of Maryland, Baltimore.
 She works with faculty and their international collaborators to develop research and service opportunities for students to have a mutually impactful project experience overseas.
-Before coming to CGEI, Heidi worked for ten years in clinical research administration and grants management at the University of California, San Francisco and in the UM School of Medicine's Division for Malaria Research.
+Before coming to CGEI, Fancher worked for 10 years in clinical research administration and grants management at the University of California, San Francisco and in the School of Medicine's Division of Malaria Research.
 She also worked with family planning providers throughout California as a health education resource program manager with the California Family Health Council.
 She has served as a member of the Global Health Interprofessional Council since 2012 and brings insight from her international experience working in Thailand as a Peace Corps volunteer and on clinical research studies conducted in sub-Saharan Africa, specifically in Zimbabwe, South Africa, and Malawi.
 She received her BS in Civil Engineering and Public Policy from Carnegie Mellon University in Pittsburgh and her MPH in Maternal and Child Health from the University of California, Berkeley.